Chronowanderer/aLBcells-for-HDsystem/README.md

 Download Matlab scripts and run each main code section by section, following instructions embedded.

-Four independent main codes are provided:
+Four independent main codes are provided: \n
     aLB_main.m - Simulations of model with a single Visual-aLB connection (refer to Figs 1-4, S1-S5 Figs). aLB2HD_main.m - Simulations of model with the whole Visual-aLB-dRSC-HD/gRSC architecture in Fig 1A (refer to Figs 5-8, S6-S7 Figs). aLBexcluded_main.m - Simulations of model with the alternative Visual-dRSC-HD/gRSC architecture without aLB cells (refer to Figs 7-8).